guigrpa/docx-templates/docs/templates/README.md

 ## Similar projects

-* [docxtemplater](https://github.com/open-xml-templating/docxtemplater) (just discovered it after brushing up my old CS code for `docx-templates`, publishing it for the first time and bumping into this very similarly named project).
+* [docxtemplater](https://github.com/open-xml-templating/docxtemplater) (believe it or not, I just discovered this very similarly-named project after brushing up my old CS code for `docx-templates` and publishing it for the first time!).
+Minor drawback: AFAIK, there is no way to embed the data query in the template.

 * [docx](https://github.com/dolanmiu/docx) and similar ones - generate docx files from scratch, programmatically.
+Drawbacks of this approach: they typically do not support all Word features, and producing a complex document can be challenging.

 ## License (MIT)